 There is a way, and we can share it with you!

-Go to any bank and ask at the counter for a cash advance.
-You will need your passport and your card.
 The bank official may only accept a card with your full name printed.
-The official will take a potocopy of card and passport, you will sign this along with the withdrawal slip.
-You then take these documents to the cashier to pick up your cash.
-It’s a 5-10 minute job and everywhere we’ve tried, it’s been fine.
+The official will take a photocopy of the card and passport, you will sign this along with the withdrawal slip.

 Limit Cash Usage

-You will need cash in Thailand for most markets, tuk tuks, taxis, songtaews and small food outlets.
-Try not to use it for the big purchases.
-Book accommodation and pay for it online, we normally use Agoda for Asia as they are reliable specialists for the region.
+You will need cash in Thailand for most markets, tuk tuks, some taxis, songtaews and small food outlets.
+Try not to use it for big purchases.

 It’s annoying to have to find a bank and withdraw cash when you’re travelling, so use your card where you can.